-Why is a Muslim body backing BJP’s plan to build Ram Temple on the site of Babri Masjid in Ayodhya?
+Why is a Muslim body backing BJP’s plan to build Ram temple on the site of Babri Masjid in Ayodhya?

-The plan to build a Ram Temple at the site of the demolished Babri Masjid in Ayodhya has received unlikely support – from a Muslim body.
+The plan to build a Ram temple at the site of the demolished Babri Masjid in Ayodhya has received unlikely support – from a Muslim body.
 On Tuesday, Uttar Pradesh Shia Central Waqf Board Chairman Waseem Rizvi met Art of Living founder Ravi Shankar and pledged his support for the temple.
 “I met Gurudev Sri Sri ji and insisted that the Ram Temple should be built on the Ram Janmabhoomi site itself and that there was no need to construct a mosque there,” Rizvi told the Hindustan Times.

 A Muslim body supporting the construction of a temple where the Babri Masjid once stood may seem odd given the highly polarising nature of the dispute.
 Yet, this is not the first time Shia bodies and clerics in Uttar Pradesh have taken positions favouring the Bharatiya Janata Party.
 Bitter sectarian tension between Sunnis and Shias means the latter – a minority within the state’s Muslim community – often looks to the BJP for political support.